• Skip to primary navigation

 Do you own a holiday rental property?
 You could be eligible for valuable holiday rental tax deductions.

-Getting your tax return done right is very important to ensure you get every tax advantage you deserve.
-You can claim a lot of your expenses, but the ATO watches carefully and they are remarkably good at detecting false or “unsubstantiated” claims.
-Let’s cover some basics to help ensure you get the tax deductions you deserve for your holiday rental property, and that you claim your expenses the right way…
+It’s important that you get every tax advantage you’re entitled to for your holiday rental.
+However, the ATO is very vigilant when it comes to false or “unsubstantiated” claims.
+Let’s cover some basics to help ensure you get all the tax deductions you can for your holiday rental property, legally.

-The first thing to know is that keeping records about your expenses is not optional.
-If you don’t save receipts and keep records, you could lose out on thousands in tax deductions every year – and you’ll be vulnerable to serious ATO trouble if your claims are reviewed or audited.
+The first thing to know is that record keeping is essential.
+If you don’t save receipts and keep records, you could lose out on thousands in tax deductions every year.
+Worse still; at risk of ATO audit.

 Is my family holiday home eligible for tax deductions?